reef-defi/hardhat-reef-chain/README.md

 yarn link
 ```

-In new hardhat project link the plugin with:
+In the new hardhat project link the plugin with:
 ```
 yarn link hardhat-reef-chain
 ```